howdoicomputer/polarstomps-infra-gcp/README.md

 ### Deploying Polarstomps

-The manifests for deploying Polarstomps is [here](https://github.com/howdoicomputer/polarstomps-argo-gcp).
+The manifests for deploying Polarstomps are [here](https://github.com/howdoicomputer/polarstomps-argo-gcp).

 The application manifests use a branch based approach for deploying to specific environemnts.
 That is: